Expandable orthopaedic screw

 Summary of technology

 Screws are used in orthopaedic surgeries to attach implants such as plates and rods to the bone to repair fractures, fuse joints or reattach soft tissues.
-However, if the bone is low quality (e.g. osteoporotic) or the fracture is particularly severe the screws can loosen, break or pull-out.
-In these cases the patient might be injured due to the failed fixation and surgery must be performed again (revised) to replace the failed screws.
-These problems are particularly prevalent in proximal humerus fracture (shoulder fractures) patients where 14% of general patients require revision surgery and 22% of patients have complications (57% for patients older than 60 years) attributable to poor fastener fixation and fastener mal-placement.
+However, if the bone is low quality, such as osteoporotic, or the fracture is particularly severe the screws can loosen, break or pull-out.
+In these cases, the patient might be injured due to the failed fixation and surgery must be performed again (revised) to replace the failed screws.
+These problems are particularly prevalent in proximal humerus fracture (shoulder fractures) patients where 14 per cent of general patients require revision surgery and 22 per cent of patients have complications (57 per cent for patients older than 60 years) attributable to poor fastener fixation and fastener malplacement.

 Our researchers have developed an innovative expandable screw (EXF), for use in orthopaedic surgery.

-Unlike previous expandable screws, the EXF can provide significantly increased fixation strength (up to 90%) compared to equivalent conventional screws without compromising removability and with minimal change to the surgeon’s operating procedure.
+Unlike previous expandable screws, the EXF can provide significantly increased fixation strength (up to 90 per cent) compared to equivalent conventional screws without compromising removability and with minimal change to the surgeon’s operating procedure.

-Superior mechanical performance can potentially reduce the risk of long-term clinical failure, allow a reduction in screw length to reduce surgical risk and allow earlier rehabilitation resulting in improved patient outcomes and reduced revision rates, culminating in reduced cost to the payer (healthcare provider or insurance companies).
+Superior mechanical performance can potentially reduce the risk of long-term clinical failure, allow a reduction in screw length to reduce surgical risk and allow earlier rehabilitation.
+This results in improved patient outcomes and reduced revision rates, culminating in reduced cost to the payer – a healthcare provider or insurance companies.

 The EXF is designed for fixation into the spongy area of the bone (cancellous bone) such as the ends of long bones and spinal vertebral body.
 The EXF can be designed to any diameter from 4 mm and varying length from 10 mm.
 There is also an opportunity to include multiple expansion points along the length of the EXF design when designing long EXF devices.

-The EXF (see Fig. 1) is inserted, by an orthopaedic surgeon, into a drilled hole in the bone of the patient, in the same manner as a conventional screw.
-Then an expansion bolt is screwed into the core of the EXF to expand the device (Fig. 1).
-The EXF could be used in low-quality osteoporotic bone (e.g., in older patients) to provide reduced risk of fastener failure and in normal bone with a reduced length to reduce or eliminate the risk of over-penetrating the bone, which can be critical in certain applications.
+The EXF (see Figure 1) is inserted, by an orthopaedic surgeon, into a drilled hole in the bone of the patient, in the same manner as a conventional screw.
+Then an expansion bolt is screwed into the core of the EXF to expand the device.
+The EXF could be used in low-quality osteoporotic bone, such as in older patients, to provide a reduced risk of fastener failure and in normal bone with a reduced length to reduce or eliminate the risk of over-penetrating the bone, which can be critical in certain applications.

 The EXF is a platform technology that can be adapted to suit many different applications throughout the body.
 A list of applications for the EXF technology in order of entry stages are listed below:

-Screws are the conventional fastener used in orthopaedic surgery, accounting for more than 95% of the fasteners used in orthopaedic surgeries and consequently they are the primary competitors of the EXF.
+Screws are the conventional fastener used in orthopaedic surgery, accounting for more than 95 per cent of the fasteners used in orthopaedic surgeries.
+They are consequently the primary competitors of the EXF.
 There are a number of other orthopaedic expandable screws on the market, however, there are, to our knowledge, no expandable fasteners being developed for proximal humerus fracture fixation (our primary target indication) and the adoption of expandable screws has been limited due to the fact that they cannot be easily removed once implanted.